 If the FTO did not utilize the FT resource request protocol, the FTO may make a request for resources by including a RIC-Request (see 13.11 (Resource request procedures)) in the Reassociation Request frame.
 The RIC-Request is generated by the procedures of 13.11.3.1 (FTO procedures), and the RIC-Response is generated by the procedures of 13.11.3.2 (AP procedures).

-If the Status Code field value returned by the target AP in the response is REFUSED_REASON_UNSPECIFIED, TRANSACTION_SEQUENCE_ERROR, or REJECTED_SEQUENCE_TIMEOUT, then the FTO shall abandon this transition attempt.
+If the Status Code field value returned by the target AP or target AP MLD in the response is REFUSED_REASON_UNSPECIFIED, TRANSACTION_SEQUENCE_ERROR, or REJECTED_SEQUENCE_TIMEOUT, then the FTO shall abandon this transition attempt.
 Handling of other errors returned in the Status Code field shall be as specified in 11.3 (STA authentication and association).

-If the AP has dot11RSNAActivated equal to true, upon a successful reassociation, the SME shall open the IEEE 802.1X Controlled Port.
+If the AP or AP MLD has dot11RSNAActivated equal to true, upon a successful reassociation, the SME shall open the IEEE 802.1X Controlled Port.

-Upon a successful reassociation, the target AP and the FTO shall transition to State 4 (as defined in 11.3 (STA authentication and association)).
-If the target AP is distinct from the previous AP, then the FTO shall enter State 1 with respect to the previous AP.
+Upon a successful reassociation, the target AP or target AP MLD and the FTO shall transition to State 4 (as defined in 11.3 (STA authentication and association)).
+If the target AP or target AP MLD is distinct from the previous AP or previous AP MLD, then the FTO shall enter State 1 with respect to the previous AP or previous AP MLD.

 TGbe editor: Change 13.8 as follows (track change on): (#5070)